maxmx03/solarized.nvim/README.md

 ## Api

-You can use useful functions to use to customize your neovim plugins.
+You can utilize useful functions to customize your Neovim plugins.

 ### Get Colors